Sunday 9 March 1941

 |Greek troops at Doliana, Arcadia, Greece, March 1941.|

 The offensive by a dozen Italian divisions is designed on the left of the advance to break through the pass over Mt.
 Trebeshina north of the Vojussa.
-The Cagliari Division is to lead this assault, but its commander, General Gianni, is not a well man.
+The Cagliari Division is to lead this assault, but its commander, General Gianni, is not well.
 This contributes to the attack losing impetus.
 On the right wing of the attack, the Pinerolo Division aims for the Qafa Lusit Pass.
 The most important area is in the center, where the Puglie Division heads toward Monastery Hill.
 This promontory is close to the front, but is heavily defended.

 There is no subtlety to the attack; it is what the Germans might call a "cleaving stroke" in which 50,000 Italian troops will try to overcome the determined Greek defenders by sheer weight of numbers.
 The Greek First Army is dug in and knows the area well.
 The Italians make small gains of less than a mile during the day.